re-framejs/re-framejs/docs/MentalModelOmnibus.md

 re-imagined as a stream!!
 Blew my socks off.

-If, by chance, you ever watched that video (you should!), you might then twig to the idea that `app-db` is really a derived value ... the video talks a lot about derived values.
+If, by chance, you ever watched that video (you should!), you might then twig to the idea that `appDb` is really a derived value ... the video talks a lot about derived values.
 So, yes, app-db is a derived value of the `perpetual reduce`.

 And yet, it acts as the authoritative source of state in the app.
 And yet,